kcech/sentilo-docs-test/docs/api_docs/security.rst

 -  That the message was sent by the platform
 -  That the message was not altered after sent
--  That the messege is still active
+-  That the message is still active

 As hash algorithm the system uses
 `SHA-512 <http://en.wikipedia.org/wiki/SHA-2>`__.
 It accepts keys of any